 Protect Your Driving Privileges with Award-Winning Defense

 Each year, over 40 million people are given a speeding ticket, and that number does not include other traffic offenses such as Driving While License Revoked or Reckless Driving.
 If you recently received a citation, do not feel alone.
 Whether it is your first ticket or one of many, each ticket can have a significant impact on your license.
 While Traffic Court seems simple and paying your ticket seems like an easy fix, doing so admits guilt and can have unintended consequences.
-Get help from the Charlotte traffic violation attorney at Smith Horton Law to avoid a ticket.
+Get help from the Charlotte traffic violation attorney at Pinnacle Law to avoid a ticket.

 Bigger Consequences than Fines

 Most people are concerned with their insurance rates increasing.
 However, if you accumulate too many license points, your driving privileges can be revoked.
 Additionally, certain charges within a specific period of time can also revoke your license.
-The attorneys at Smith Horton Law know how to analyze your options and keep your license from being revoked, thus keeping your insurance rates down.
+The attorneys at Pinnacle Law know how to analyze your options and keep your license from being revoked, thus keeping your insurance rates down.

 In North Carolina, there are different types of penalty points you can suffer.
 License points are assigned by the North Carolina Department of Motor Vehicles (DMV) when you are convicted of violating a law such as reckless driving, no liability insurance, running through a red light, and speeding.
 Each charge has varying point values assigned to it.
 If you accumulate a total of 12 license points in three years, the DMV can revoke your license.